Compliance with the following physical and immunization standards is required prior

 I. PHYSICAL EXAMINATION

 You must obtain a physical examination dated after your acceptance to medical school.
-The current physical examination form must be used and forwarded to the Office of Student Affairs.
-However, If you have had a physical examination within the last six months, you may have your Physician's office complete the current physical examination form.
+The AAMC Immunization Form must be used and uploaded to myRecordTracker.
+However, If you have had a physical examination within the last six months, you may have your Physician's office complete the form.
 Please note that a statement from your physician stating that he/she examined you and found you to be in good health is not sufficient.
-Click here for the current physical examination form.

 II.
 PROOF OF IMMUNITY FOR SPECIFIED INFECTIOUS DISEASES

-A: Measles (Rubeola), Mumps, Rubella (German measles), Polio, Varicella (chicken pox)
+A: Measles (Rubeola), Mumps, Rubella (German measles), Varicella (chicken pox)

 To prove immunity, you must have the following information: